SciSpike/kafka-lab/labs/04-Implement-Topics-And-Partitions/topics-and-partitions.md

 $ docker run -it --rm -v "$(cd "$PWD/../.."; pwd)":/course-root -w "/course-root/$(basename $(cd "$PWD/.."; pwd))/$(basename "$PWD")" -v "$HOME/.m2/repository":/root/.m2/repository maven:3-jdk-11 ./mvnw clean package
 ```

+On a windows machine, you have to replace the `$PWD` with the current directory and the `$HOME` with a directory where you have the `.m2` folder.

 Next, run it:

 ```shell
 $ docker run --network "$(cd .. && basename "$(pwd)" | tr '[:upper:]' '[:lower:]')_default" --rm -it -v "$PWD:/pwd" -w /pwd openjdk:11 java -jar target/device-monitor-*.jar
 ```

+On a windows machine, you have to replace the `$PWD` with the current directory and the `$HOME` with a directory where you have the `.m2` folder.

 You should now see a set of output similar to this: